ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 ## Ballerina by Guide

-Ballerina by Guide is a series of long form examples that showcase a complete lifecycle of development with Ballerina including setting up the environment, using tools, build system, authoring code, running tests, and deploying within an architecture environment.
-Guides illustrate collaboration across multiple Ballerina Platform components, such as the language and the API gateway for example.
-Each guide exists in a separate repository of its own in a dedicated organization.
+Ballerina by Guide is a series of long form examples that showcase a complete lifecycle of integration development with Ballerina including setting up the environment, using tools, build system, authoring code, running tests, and deploying within an architecture environment.
+Guides illustrate how different language components work together, such as the language and the API gateway for example.

 ## How to Structure Ballerina Code